Raju Gari Gadhi 3: Plot

 Ashwin and his maternal uncle are happy-go-lucky men whose drunken antics create a nuisance for their neighbours.
 The neighbours try out different methods to escape their antics, but in vain.
 One of the neighbours, who is a doctor by profession, comes across Maya, whom he is in love with.
 However, when he tries to express his love, he is beaten black and blue by a mysterious ghost.
 After finding out details about Maya and the ghost, the doctor and other neighbours plot against Ashwin to make him fall in love with Maya and let the ghost take care of him.
 Injured in a fight, Ashwin, seeking a physiotherapist's help, and him falling in love with Maya was engineered by his neighbours.
 Things take a twist, and Ashwin is thrashed by the ghost.
 He finds out that Maya's father Garudaraja Bhattadhri is a powerful magician in Kerala and that he had set the ghost to protect Maya.
 He sets out to Kerala to convince Maya's father, along with his uncle.
 They insult Bhattadhri, and he sets out to do a pooja to harm them.
 To escape that, they ask for Chakra Mahadevi's help.
 It turns out that both Bhattadhri and Mahadevi are fake and that there is a real ghost protecting Maya.
 They go to a black magician, where he reveals the flashback about the ghost.
-In 1857, a British man named George Williams came to India, where he proposed to girls and spoiled their lives.
+In 1857, a British man named George Williams came to India, where he seduced girls and ruined their lives.

 Due to a transfer, he came to Kerala, where his lustful thoughts fell on Devyani Kutti, but he was unaware that she was the daughter of the king of black magic, Marthanda Varma.
 Soon, Marthanda Varma learned of George, so to kill George, he took the great Yatchi palm script on a pournami day and gave an order to Yatchi to protect his daughter.
 That night, George proposes to Devyani and at that moment, Yatchi killed George.
-After those Britishers went, he stuffed Yatchi into an idol and buried it.
-After that, Maya's father says that he has a similar Yatchi in his house, so the magician performs pooja to find out whether it is active, so that time it is active.
+After the Britishers left India, he stuffed Yatchi into an idol and buried it.
+After that, Maya's father says that he has a similar Yatchi in his house, so the magician performs pooja to find out whether it is active.
 To kill the Yatchi, they need to retrieve the palm script from the bungalow where Maya's father took the Yatchi.
 Ashwin and others had various encounters with other ghosts there, and then they finally retrieved the palm script and killed the ghost.
-The end credits show the marriage of Ashwin and Maya.
+The end credits show the wedding of Ashwin and Maya.